Coronavirus (COVID-19) Lanyon Bowdler Update

 - If you or members of your household or support bubble have or have recently had symptoms of COVID-19, have tested positive or been told to self-isolate please do not attend our office.
 We will ask you about this when you arrive.
 If that is the case, we will cancel the meeting, and ask you to leave.
 We will then contact you to arrange a different way of dealing with your matter, or rearrange the meeting.

-- When you arrive, you will be shown where the toilets and hand sanitiser is located and asked to wash or sanitise your hands.
+- You will be shown where the toilets and hand sanitiser is located and asked to wash or sanitise your hands.

 - If you have to wait to start your meeting we will, if possible, take you to the room booked for the meeting, so you can wait in there rather than in reception.